marvinkreis/guut/templates/debug_prompt.md

 Please output the test as a single Python function called `test__<function_name>` with no parameters.
 Don't use any testing frameworks.
 Include some relevant comments about the mutant.

-We will then execute your test and check the results.
-Your test kills the mutant, if it passes when executed with the correct code and fails when executed with the mutant instead of the correct code.
+After you have written the test, we will execute it and check the results.
+Your test kills the mutant if it passes when executed with the correct code and fails when executed with the mutant instead of the correct code.

 {% if include_equivalence %}
 ## Equivalent Mutants